rusty-bits/OC-tool/OUTPUT/readme.txt

-location that EFI folder will be placed
+the newly created EFI folder will be placed in this OUTPUT folder